POETSII/graph_schema/readme.md

   The ticks are fanned out by the branches to the leaves, which reflect them back as tocks.
 Once the clock has received all the tocks, it ticks again.

+Currently all applications are designed to meet the abstract model, which means that messages can be arbitrarily delayed or re-ordered, and sending may be arbitrarily delayed.
+However, they are currently all interolerant to any kind of loss or error - AFAIK they will all eventually lock-up if any message is lost or any device fails.

 Tools
 =====